yellowjigi/algorithm/leetcode/longest_word_in_dictionary_through_deleting/README.md

 #### Common features

-* It's a two-step "sort and find" strategy with low performance.
+* Both of them employ two-step "sort and find" strategies with relatively low performance.
 * Sort `dictionary` using a custom comparing function `comp`.
 	* It sorts `dictionary` in longer-string-first order where in each set of the strings of the same length they are sorted in alphabetical order.
 	* For example, ["a", "aa", "ab", "ac", "abc"] would become ["abc", "aa", "ab", "ac", "a"].